STAMP-project/dspot/docs/dspot-for-dummies.md

 2. Execute DSpot
 ```
 cd dspot
-java -jar target/dspot-1.0.0-jar-with-dependencies.jar  -p ../dhell/dspot.properties -i 1 -t myWorld.HelloAppTest
+java -jar target/dspot-1.0.0-jar-with-dependencies.jar  -p ../dhell/dspot.properties -i 1 -t myWorld.HelloAppTest -a MethodAdd
 ```
 The execution uses these parameters:
 * p: [mandatory] specify the path to the configuration file.
 * i: specify the number of amplification iteration.
 * t: fully qualified names of test classes to be amplified.
+* a: specify the list of amplifiers to use.

 3. Check the Output
-The result of the amplification consists of 33 new tests, as shown in the output below.
+The result of the amplification consists of 14 new tests, as shown in the output below.
 Those new tests are written to the output folder specified by configuration property outputDirectory (dspot-out/).
 ```
 ======= REPORT =======
 PitMutantScoreSelector:
-The original test suite kill 106 mutants
+The original test suite kill 107 mutants
-The amplification results with 33 new tests
+The amplification results with 14 new tests
-it kill 18 more mutants
+it kill 12 more mutants

+01:43 INFO: Print AmplHelloAppTest with 14 amplified test cases in dspot-out/
+73172 ms

 ```

 DSpot produces 3 outputs in the (default: outputDirectory) specified in the properties file.